Interview with Zhenya Beck in Total Prestige Magazine

 ZHENYA BECK: Go for it!
 It’s the best investment you can make for yourself and your family.
 It’s not going to be easy.
 It’s going to take a lot longer than you think to become very successful.
-When they say, “instant overnight success after 10 or 20 years of hard work”, it’s true, but if you have patience and discipline to succeed in business that you love, you will.
+When they say, “instant overnight success after 10 or 20 years of hard work”, it’s true, but if you have the patience and discipline to succeed in a business that you love, you will.
 You have to love what you do though or learn to love it.
 Among numerous experts out there, people that truly love what they do stand out.

 Anything else you’d like to add?

 ZHENYA BECK: People ask me “How could you work in the same business with your husband?”
 I answer, “How could I not?”
-Every situation is different, of course, but for us, working in business together has deepened our relationship, our respect for each other.
+Every situation is different, of course, but for us, working in business together has deepened our relationship, and our respect for each other.
 I think we improve each other.
-I feel valued as not just a life partner, but business partner.
+I feel valued as not just a life partner, but a business partner.
 We have entirely different sets of skills and complement each other, there is nothing to compete about.
 He is the CEO, and it comes with a huge weight that I don’t want.
-In business and life, Eric is a great person, wise, funny, hard-working, incredibly knowledgeable.
+In business and life, Eric is a great person, wise, funny, hard-working, and incredibly knowledgeable.
 I’ve been lucky that I could come to him with any concern and receive an answer, a council, a caring listener on the other end.
 We have always had a great relationship as a couple and I worked on it consciously.
 Friends know that I am romantic and believe in true love like a little girl and would not sacrifice it for anything.
 I’ve been consistent with that and wanted to show a loving relationship as an example for our kids.
 At the end of the day, it’s not what you say, it’s what you do.
 We faced many stressful and intense situations together and emerged stronger as a couple every time.

 Read more about Zhenya’s and Eric’s mission of making freight shipping green, through Freightera.